richard-austin/security-cam/DEVELOPMENT.md

 Using other versions may cause build issues in some cases.

 ### Set up build environment
-The project should build on most linux machines with a bash shell.
+The project should build on most linux machines with a bash shell, dpkg, openjdk 21 and git installed.

 *openjdk 21 must be installed on the build machine.*
 ```